The flooding situation in Somerset is no longer being treated as a Major Incident with conditions improving and the clean-up and recovery underway.

 Damage to roads

-If you spot a problem, please ensure that these are reported here as soon as you can: Report a problem on the road.
+If you spot a problem, please report it as soon as possible via the Council’s Report a problem on the road page.
 This is the quickest route for incidents to get picked up.

-Current road closures due to flooding and adverse weather:
+Current road closures due to flooding and adverse weather

 On the Levels, the emergency road closure gates remain closed on the A361 between Burrowbridge and East Lyng, Cutts Road, the Langport to Muchelney Road, and New Road, West Lyng.